tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 In addition to a +2 bonus to saves against confusion, this ring lets you specify which of your nearby allies you attack when confused.
 Choose your special friend when the confusion starts, and you may even specify yourself.

 **Quirk:** Keeps an enemies list.
 Checks it twice.

 ---

+#### Faithful Hound

+This ring is carved with the face of a watchdog.
+When you are ambushed, roll a save.
+If you succeed, the ring growls in warming and you can take a turn during the ambush round.

+**Quirk:** Somnambulist (sleep-walker).

+---